Possible false remove in Face::cancelPendingInterest (address used as handle)

 expressInterest to a class member field of type

 ScopedPendingInterestHandle when re-expressing an Interest that has timed out or has been nacked.
 As Jeff said,

 expressInterest may allocate a copy of the new Interest at the same memory address as the timed-out/nacked Interest.
 If that happens, when

 expressInterest returns and its result is assigned to the handle, the move assignment operator will try to cancel the old (timed-out) Interest but it will in fact end up canceling the new (just re-expressed) Interest.

 In some circumstances, if the pattern of memory (de)allocations repeats itself over and over, the memory addresses of newly allocated objects are very predictable (same address >90% of the time in my tests).

-Updated by Junxiao Shi 10 months ago
+Updated by Junxiao Shi over 1 year ago

 The same bug also occurs on